ivobeerens-nl/blog/content/blog/2018/08/whats-announced-at-vmworld-2018-us/index.md

   - "vmworld"
 coverImage: "vmworld.jpg"
 author: Ivo Beerens
+url: /2018/08/27/whats-announced-at-vmworld-2018-us/
 ---

+This blog post will be updated with the latest and greatest VMworld 2018 US announcements.
+At VMworld, VMware is celebrating there **20th** anniversary!
+Congrats for this awesome journey!
+VMworld 2018 US (Las Vegas) is the biggest (over 21000 attendees) event of the year for VMware.
+In November there is a VMworld in Barcelona (Europe).
+But for now we focuses on the announcements made at VMworld 2018 US.

 Besides announcements, links to the general and breakout sessions are listed below and some vendor updates.